marko-knoebl/slides/src/sections/react-advanced/01-hooks-en.md

 ## Hooks: current state

 - Documentation for beginners is still very focused on classes
-- Limited support from React developer tools (browser plugins)
+- Limited support from React developer tools ([GitHub issue](https://github.com/facebook/react-devtools/issues/1215))
-- Test libraries like enzyme don't support them yet
+- Not supported by the _enzyme_ test library

 ## important hooks